 The FLIIE program was originally created to increase access for all students to high-impact study abroad experiences during their UW-Eau Claire undergraduate career.
 Faculty-led programs can offer an alternative to a full semester study abroad, and therefore might fit better into degree programs for some students without extending time to graduation.
 The objective of the program is to increase the number of students who have access through defraying some of the program costs and thus increasing opportunities for student participation.
-Undergraduate students are eligible to receive between $1000 and $2500 in FLIIE funding, depending on the program.*
+Undergraduate students are eligible to receive $500 per week of the program, up to a maximum of $2000.*

 All student participants must apply through the CIE website and have a minimum 2.3 GPA and good academic standing to participate.
 Some programs have required prerequisite courses, and all students will attend an orientation during the semester before their program.